-- Students believe that teachers do a good job teaching math and ELA.
-They think that teachers expect students to behave.
-They think teachers give test on what they have learned.
-Teachers spend time helping students learn according to the student survey. - Twenty percent of students surveyed do not think their classes are challenging.
-Sixteen percent of students do not think class is interesting or fun.
-Fifteen percent do not think the media center has a good selection of books.
+- Students believe their teacher expects them to learn and behave.
+They know their teachers want them to understand and not just learn facts.
+Students are satisfied with their learning environment and they feel safe at school. - Twenty percent of students surveyed do not think their peers behave in class or in hallway/ lunchroom/ playground.
+Fourteen percent of students do not think class is interesting or fun.
+Seventeen percent do not think the media center has a good selection of books.
+Seventeen percent do not think their textbooks and workbooks help them learn.